 Consent Type

 REQUIRED: The type of the consent used by the PII Controller as their authority to collect, use or disclose PII.
 The field MUST contain a non-empty string and the default value is “EXPLICIT”.
 If consent was not explicit, a description of the consent method MUST be provided.
+This field MUST contain a non-empty string.

 JSON: consentType, type: string